 - We had no idea what marriage was and what it would take to make it work.

-This month George and I will be married 18 years.
-Honestly, there were fleeting moments in our early years when I thought, “How can we keep doing this?
+This month, George and I will be married for 20 years.
+There were fleeting moments in our early years when I thought, “How can we keep doing this?
 We are so different.”
-We’re still different in many ways, that hasn’t changed, but now I say, “Well, we’re going to have to work through this.”
+And while we’re still different in many ways, now I say, “Well, we’re going to have to work through this.”

 The relationship my husband and I have built is far from perfect, but it’s ours.
-This acknowledgement from us, two couples therapists, has never been more important.
-We’ve put the work in and will continue to put the work in.
-And along the way we’ve leaned into a few key questions that help us reflect and adjust.
+This acknowledgment from us, two couples therapists, has never been more critical.
+We’ve put the work in and will continue to put in the work because each year we reflect on our purpose of being together and doing life side-by-side.
+And along the way, we’ve leaned into a few yearly anniversary questions that help us reflect and adjust.